-- 82. In planning their testing, the reporting accountant should refer to PN10, which sets out the general framework for obtaining assurance over regularity and ISAE 3000, which sets out some specific considerations for limited assurance engagements. - PN10 (paragraph 314) sets out that procedures designed to test regularity would comprise a mix of tests of controls and substantive procedures - ISAE 3000 sets out that the nature and extent of testing is a matter for the professional judgement of the reporting accountant, although it is anticipated that testing will be based primarily on the college corporation's statement on regularity, propriety and compliance - 83.
-It will typically be most efficient to undertake regularity work in conjunction with, and at the same time as, the audit of the annual accounts. - 84.
+- 77. In planning their testing, the reporting accountant should refer to PN10, which sets out the general framework for obtaining assurance over regularity and ISAE 3000, which sets out some specific considerations for limited assurance engagements. - PN10 (paragraph 314) sets out that procedures designed to test regularity would comprise a mix of tests of controls and substantive procedures - ISAE 3000 sets out that the nature and extent of testing is a matter for the professional judgement of the reporting accountant, although it is anticipated that testing will be based primarily on the college corporation's statement on regularity, propriety and compliance - 78.
+It will typically be most efficient to undertake regularity work in conjunction with, and at the same time as, the audit of the annual accounts. - 79.
 The funding bodies have accepted responsibility for obtaining direct assurance over the college corporation's main funding grants generated through the ILR returns.
 The college corporation remains responsible for the accuracy of these returns; however, regularity testing of the completion of these returns is excluded from this framework.
+For the avoidance of doubt, this includes grants for free meals in further education, which are excluded from scope of the regularity engagement.
 Similarly, the funding bodies have accepted responsibility for the regularity of partner organisations delivering provision through these data returns on behalf of a college corporation.
-The reporting accountant is therefore limited to considering whether payments are made in line with any contractual terms and in accordance with the college corporation's financial regulations. - 85.
+The reporting accountant is therefore limited to considering whether payments are made in line with any contractual terms and in accordance with the college corporation's financial regulations. - 80.
 Other than the exclusions above, the regularity work should include all college expenditure and income received, regardless of source.
-This includes income and expenditure of any subsidiaries or joint venture arrangements to the extent that they are included as part of the consolidated annual accounts submitted to the funding bodies. - 86.
-The funding bodies expect that if potential regularity matters that could impact the ILR returns and associated claims come to the reporting accountant's attention during their work, they will notify the college corporation and funding bodies.
+This includes income and expenditure of any subsidiaries or joint venture arrangements to the extent that they are included as part of the consolidated annual accounts submitted to the funding bodies.

-- 87. Where the reporting accountant has concerns over the regularity of income and expenditure at a college, the reporting accountant may ask the funding bodies for a summary of any matters that they are aware of, such as fraud and whistleblowing. - 88.
+- 81. The funding bodies expect that if potential regularity matters that could impact the ILR returns and associated claims come to the reporting accountant's attention during their work, they will notify the college corporation and funding bodies. - 82.
+Where the reporting accountant has concerns over the regularity of income and expenditure at a college, the reporting accountant may ask the funding bodies for a summary of any matters that they are aware of, such as fraud and whistleblowing. - 83.
 The reporting accountant should consider whether they can rely on the work of a third party (such as internal audit, if applicable) who has undertaken assurance reviews relevant to the objective of the regularity assurance engagement.
-It is a matter of professional judgement as to how much reliance the reporting accountant places on this work. - 89.
+It is a matter of professional judgement as to how much reliance the reporting accountant places on this work. - 84.
 The funding bodies do not require reporting accountants to maintain separate files in respect of the audit of the annual accounts and their regularity work.
 As mentioned above, they can incorporate regularity sampling into the audit of the annual accounts; however, they will need to document clearly the objectives, method and conclusion.